 March 18-19, 2006

-I was guided to write about country and western music this weekend and as the day unfolded I understood why.
-I have never seen such an outpouring of email or connection to a column, since 9/11, as the one posted below.
+After blogging about country music this weekend I receive lots of email from fans who love it as much as I do.
 I want to thank everyone who wrote and shared their stories linked to the song 'Crazy' and country music in general.
-Country music touches the heart and the emotional body in a very special way.

 I knew, you'd love me as long as you wanted,